-Mandatory verification of electricity meters, gas meters, water meters, and heat meters - generally referred to as utility meters in this Document - and the period of validity of such verifications are governed by national regulations.
-When the period of validity of the meter's verification expires, it must normally be submitted for subsequent verification.
+Mandatory verification of electrical energy meters, gas meters, water meters, and heat meters - generally referred to as utility meters in this Guide - and the period of validity of such verifications are governed by national regulations.
+When the period of validity of the utility meter's verification expires, it must normally be submitted for subsequent verification.

-The period of the validity of the verification is normally set at a fixed number of years corresponding to the national regulatory authority's confidence with respect to the meter type's reliability (i.e. its ability to remain accurate while in use).
-As meter reliability is affected by numerous factors including those pertaining to design, production, usage, time, and the environment, the effects of such factors are difficult to assess, therefore the period of validity initially established for the verification of a meter may be either longer or shorter than it should be.
+The period of the validity of the verification is normally set at a fixed number of years corresponding to the national regulatory body's confidence with respect to the utility meter type's reliability (i.e. its ability to remain accurate while in use).
+As utility meter reliability is affected by numerous factors including those pertaining to design, production, usage, time, and the environment, the effects of such factors are difficult to assess.
+Therefore, the period of validity initially established for the verification of a utility meter may be either longer or shorter than it should be.

-One generally accepted aim of legal metrology is that a high percentage of the meters installed in the utility service networks respect the maximum permissible errors (MPE) in service during use.
-The national regulatory body usually defines the level of consumer protection to be applied by determining the precise percentage of meters which have to remain within the MPE.
+One generally accepted aim of legal metrology is that a high percentage of the utility meters installed in the utility service networks respect the maximum permissible errors (MPE) in service during use.
+The national regulatory body usually defines the level of consumer protection to be applied by determining the precise percentage of utility meters that have to remain within the MPE.

-This Document provides an objective means to address the above issue, using statistical methods to make an assessment regarding the appropriateness of initially established periods of validity with respect to specified meter performance and conformance standards.
-It permits lot quality at the time near the expiration of the period of validity to be re-assessed on the basis of sampling inspection.
+This Guide provides an objective means to address the above issue, using statistical methods to make an assessment regarding the appropriateness of initially established periods of validity with respect to specified utility meter performance and conformance standards.
+It permits the lot quality at the time near the expiration of the period of validity to be re-assessed on the basis of sampling inspection.

-Usually the period of validity is fixed based on a long experience and observation (statistical follow-up) of the metrological behavior of the utility meters installed in the utility service networks.
-The quality of a meter type may allow the period of validity to be extended (or shortened).
+Usually the period of validity is fixed based on long experience and observation (statistical follow-up) of the metrological behavior of the utility meters installed in the utility service networks.
+The quality of a utility meter type may allow the period of validity to be extended (or shortened).

-Representative random samples are selected from lots formed from meters which are homogeneous with respect to the factors which affect meter reliability, the sample meters are inspected, and the results of the inspections are compared with criteria based on probability theory to determine whether or not an extension to the period of validity of the verification should be granted to the meters in the lot.
+Representative random samples are selected from lots formed from utility meters which are homogeneous with respect to the factors which affect utility meter reliability.
+The sample utility meters are inspected, and the results of the inspections are compared with criteria based on probability theory to determine whether or not an extension to the period of validity of the verification should be granted to the utility meters in the lot.

-As the replacement of in-service meters when their periods of validity expire is a costly matter and the results of sampling inspection may suggest that such replacement is premature, a significant reduction in the meter owner's operating costs is possible when meter reliability is high.
+The replacement of in-service utility meters when their periods of validity expire is costly.
+The results of successful sampling inspection may suggest that such replacement is premature and helps to reduce the utility meter owner's operating costs.

-National regulatory authorities will also be able to use the results of the implementation of this Document to make sound decisions regarding the increase or reduction in the initial periods of validity for the verification of various meter types as experience is gained over time.
+As experience is gained over time, national regulatory bodies will also be able to use the results of the implementation of this Guide to make sound decisions regarding the increase or reduction in the initial periods of validity for the verification of various utility meter types.

 The sampling plans as given in Annex 2 are not suitable for testing the performance of measuring instruments on a production line, because the control of a sequence of product batches requires so-called "switching rules" with repercussions on inherent changes of the production process.
 For the same reason the sampling plans in Annex 2 are not applicable for the purpose of initial verification1.
-The national regulatory authority or the "supervising authority" might use the outcome of the statistical results within their obligations for the metrological control within their surveillance activities of utility meters in service.
+The national regulatory body or the "supervising authority" might use the outcome of the statistical results within their obligations for the metrological control within their surveillance activities of utility meters in service.